Seven Lions: 2013–2014: Singles

 By late 2012, Seven Lions was receiving play by DJs such as Above & Beyond, Armin van Buuren, and Gareth Emery, among others.
 In May 2013, Mimi Page, Minnesota, and Seven Lions released their collaborative single "Fevers" on OWSLA.
 The single gained airplay on Sirius/XM BPM and Electric Area.
 A Seven Lions remix of the Röyksopp song "Running into the Sea" was released in July 2013.

 Seven Lions' collaborative single "Strangers" made its debut on the Mortal Instruments: City of Bones soundtrack.
-The album was released by Republic Records in stores and digital retailers on August 20, 2013, and peaked at #32 on the US Billboard 200.
+The album was released by Republic Records in stores and digital retailers on August 20, 2013, and peaked at No. 32 on the US Billboard 200.
 "Strangers" is a collaboration between trance DJs Myon & Shane 54, and features the vocalist Tove Lo.
-The song was officially released as a single on October 11, 2013, and went to #1 on SiriusXM BPM 51.
+The song was officially released as a single on October 11, 2013, and went to No. 1 on SiriusXM BPM 51.

 Seven Lions was the subject of a short documentary filmed by Jason Ano, which was released in December 2013.
 The video followed Seven Lions on tour and as he created music in his home studio.
 Throughout April and May 2014, Seven Lions toured in cities such as Austin, Calgary and San Francisco.
 A new version of his collaborative track "Strangers" was released on April 15, 2014, as a promo single for his upcoming EP, with Vice Media calling it "more epic and lush" than the original.